kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/creating-cohesion.md

 - How does this sentence or paragraph relate to the previous one?
 - How does this sentence or paragraph relate to the main topic and purpose of this piece of writing?
-- How am I making these relationship explicit in my writing?
+- How am I making these relationships explicit in my writing?

 ---